boeckmann/asm6502/README.txt

        multiple times, it must always be the same value.
 Otherwise, it is an illegal redefinition.

-       Symbols may be defined locally by prepending them with `@'.
+       Symbols may be defined locally by prepending them with @.
 They are associated with the previous non-local label defined.
-They may be referenced within expressions locally by `@name' or with their qualified name `label@name' outside their local scope.
+They may be referenced within expressions locally by @name or with their qualified name label@name outside their local scope.
 Example:

                  jmp hello@l   ; fully qualified label reference
          hello:
            @l    jmp @l        ; local label reference

-   3.4 Expressions
+   4.4 Expressions

        There are many places where expressions may occur, for example on the right side of a variable definition or as an argument to a machine instruction.

+       Every expression is either of type byte, word or of unknown type.
+       Every expression also has a defined numeric value or an undefined value.

+ 4.4.1 Primitive Expressions

        The most primitive form of an expression is a numeric constant, which can be given in decimal, hexadecimal, or binary.
 The value of the constant determines its type.
-A small value can be forced to be of type word by prepending zeros.

          5     ; decimal byte constant
          $a    ; hexadecimal byte constant
          $4711 ; hexadecimal word constant
          %1011 ; binary byte constant
+         -1    ; word constant $FFFF (2-complement)

+       A byte-sized value can be forced to be of type word by prepending zeros.

-         $00a  ; hex word constant because more than 2 digits 0123  ; decimal word constant because more than 3 digits 'x'   ; byte typed ASCII character code of x -1    ; word constant $FFFF (2-complement)
+         $00a  ; hex word constant because more than 2 digits 0123  ; decimal word constant because more than 3 digits

-       Arithmetic operations may be used in expressions.
-Operator precedence is respected, as in the following example:
+       A character enclosed by ' is evaluated to its ASCII value.

+         'x'   ; byte typed ASCII character code of x

+       The special symbol @ returns the current value of the program counter.
+The special symbol ? returns an undefined value of unknown type.

-         2+3*5 ; yields value 17
+         ?     ; undefined value
-         @ - 2 ; current program counter - 2
+         @     ; current program counter

+       Label and variable names evaluate to their respective value.

+         LOAD_ADDR = 2048
+         lda LOAD_ADDR     ; load memory cell 2048 into accumulator

+ 4.4.2 Operator Precedence

+       Expressions may be composed of arithmetic sub-expressions.
+Operator precedence is respected.

-       The supported operations are the following:
+       The supported operations from highest to lowest precedence are:

-        -  lowest precedence: unary byte select: low byte (<) and high byte (>)
+        -  expressions enclosed by parentheses ()

+        -  multiplication *, division /, bit-wise and &, logical left <<
+           and right >> shift.

-        -  unary and binary addition (+) and subtraction(-), bit-wise or (|), exclusive or (^)
+        -  unary plus and binary addition +, unary minus and subtraction -, bit-wise or |, exclusive or ^

-        -  multiplication (*), division (/), bit-wise and(&)

-        -  highest precedence: expressions enclosed by parentheses
+        -  comparison operators: ==, !=, <, >, <=, >=

+        -  unary low < and high > byte select, lossless unary conversion operators [b] and [w], unary logical negate .not

+ 4.4.3 Conversion operators

+       The convert to byte [b] and convert to word [w] operators change the data type of their expression.
+If the expression does not fit into a byte, [b] raises an error.
+The operators also change the type of the undefined value while retaining undefined as a value.

+ 4.4.4 Byte-select operators

+       The low-byte select operator < returns the low byte of a word-sized expression, or the unmodified value of a byte-sized expression.
+The high-byte select operator > returns the high byte of a word-sized expression shifted eight bits to the right.
+It returns zero for byte-sized expressions.
+The resulting data type of both operators is byte.
+If applied to an undefined argument the result is undefined.

+ 4.4.5 Logical Operators

+       The comparison operators and the logical negate operator return 1 if the comparison is true, else they return 0.
+The result is of type byte.
+If one or both arguments have an undefined value, the result is the undefined value.

+ 4.4.6 Arithmetic Operators

+       The usual semantics for the arithmetic operators apply.

+       If there is an undefined argument to one of the arithmetic operators, the result value is undefined.
+Type inference is performed as such that if any of the arguments is of type word, the result is of type word.
+The result is also of type word if it would overflow the range of type byte.

        Examples:

+         2+3*5     ; yields correct value 17
          <$4711    ; selects low byte $11
-         >$4711    ; selects high byte $47
-         +(x+2)*5

-       In the last example the unary + is only needed if used as an instruction argument to distinguish from 6502 indirect addressing mode.

-       The special symbol `@' evaluates to the current value of the program counter.
-It may not be confused with a local label, like `@abc'.
+         255+255   ; of type word because >256

-   3.5 Line Format
+   4.5 Line Format

-       Each line may end with a comment started by a semicolon.

-       At the beginning of a line, a label may be specified if the line does not contain a variable definition.
+       A line may either contain a statement or a conditional statement or none of them.
+A statement it either a variable definition, an instruction or a directive.
+Instructions and directives may be preceded by a label definition.
+Also, a label definition may stand for its own.
+Conditional statements are .IF, .ELSE, and .ENDIF.
+Each line may end with a comment.
+Comments are started by semicolon and ignored by the assembler.

-         start:              ; line consisting of a label
+         start:              ; line consisting only of a label
-         loop: BNE loop.     ; label and instruction
-         msg:  .byte "Hello" ; label followed by a directive
+         loop: BNE loop      ; label and instruction msg   .byte "Hello" ; label followed by a directive X = 42              ; variable definition

-       Variables are defined by giving the variable name followed by an equal sign followed by an expression yielding a numeric value of type byte or word:

-         CHROUT = $FFD2
+         .if X == 42         ; conditional statement

-   3.6 Directives
+   4.6 Directives

        Directives instruct the assembler to do certain things.
 They may or may not produce output data.
 Names of directives start with a dot.
        The directives currently known to the assembler are:

- 3.6.1 .BINARY directive
+ 4.6.1 .BINARY directive

        Copies binary data from a file to the output file.
 Numeric expressions specifying a start offset and a length may be given